tcampbPPU/raycast-vapor/README.md

 # Raycast Extension for Laravel Vapor

 This extension allows you to quickly access your Laravel Vapor data from Raycast.
+When searching for a project, database, network, domain or cache, you can select one Raycast will open that item in your browser in the proper location in the Vapor dashboard.

 ## Requirements
 You must first provide a API token so the extension can access your Vapor data.